hologenomics/hologenomics.github.io/resources.markdown

 permalink: /resources/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+This website is managed and periodically updated by the stuff at the Center for Evolutionary Hologenomics.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /